Car Insurance FAQs

 How come my car insurance premiums go up each year, while the value of my car is decreasing?

-Your car insurance premiums are based on a range of factors, including (but not limited to):
+Car insurance premiums are based on a range of factors, including (but not limited to):

-• Your car’s age, make, and model
+• Your car’s age, make and model

 • Any aftermarket modifications